 Casey was born in the Emerald Isle in about 1853.
 I have not been able to establish his immigration date but he showed up in Forth Worth in the 1880 census, age 27, when the town looked just about the same as the map shown here.
-Today the 16th largest city in the United States with a population in excess of 700,000.
+Today it is the 16th largest city in the United States with a population in excess of 700,000.
 In those days a critic claimed that was such a drowsy place that he saw a panther asleep next to the courthouse -- the largest building shown on the map here.
 When the railroad reached Fort Worth a year later, a boom was created that ushered in several decades of growth and attendant violence.
 The citizenry adopted the name “Panther City” for their wild and woolly town.

 |Fort Worth in 1876|